 Table 4 shows the annual average incidence rates of silicosis among the working population, by race and county where there was at least one case in that county.
-Yellowhighlighted rates are for counties where both white and African American cases were reported.
-The highest rates were among African American males in Shiawassee (401 cases per 100,000), Muskegon (120 cases per 100,000), Saginaw (37 cases per 100,000), and Monroe (19 cases per 100,000).
-The incidence of African American silicosis cases was 5 times greater than white males.
+Yellow-highlighted rates are for counties where both white and African American cases were reported.
+The highest rates were among African American males in Shiawassee (233 cases per 100,000), Muskegon (117 cases per 100,000), Saginaw (36 cases per 100,000), and Monroe (18 cases per 100,000).
+The incidence of African American silicosis cases was 5.3 times greater than white males.
 More information about health disparities and occupational lung disease, particularly silicosis, can be found in our Fall 2014 PS News newsletter (V25N4), at: www.oem.msu.edu.
-Figure 4 shows the counties of the companies at which the patients' silica exposure occurred; Muskegon, Wayne and Saginaw were the main counties.
+Figure 4 shows the counties of the companies at which the patients' silica exposure occurred; Muskegon, Wayne and Saginaw were the top three counties for silicosis cases.